-In the afternoons, we sat in a community circle with cute pillows from Society 6 and Lauren Bille led workshops that helped us identify what our values were, culminating in a mission statement that helped bring what’s important to the forefront.
+In the afternoons, we sat in a community circle with cute pillows from Society 6 and Lauren Bille led workshops that helped us identify what our values were, culminating in a purpose statement that helped bring what's important to the forefront.

 At night, we sipped Health-Ade kombucha mocktails that tasted like the most delicious punch dressed up with herbs plucked straight from the garden.